entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (2024): "The convex, concave and pointed conditions only apply to the diphycercal and triphycercal conditions of character 248.
+> - Clement *et al.* (2024): "The convex, concave and pointed conditions only apply to the diphycercal and triphycercal conditions of Character 248.
 The posterior profile of the caudal fin of actinistians varies among taxa.
 Three character-states are defined based on the curvature provided by the distal extremities of epichordal and hypochordal lepidotrichia of the caudal fin excluding the supplementary lobe.
 The caudal fin could either be convex (i.e., rounded curvature outward; e.g., *Latimeria*, *Caridosuctor*, *Diplurus*), concave (i.e., rounded curvature inward; e.g., *Rebellatrix*) or pointed (e.g., *Allenypterus*, *Holopterygius*).
 This character does not apply for actinistians having an heterocercal caudal fin (e.g., *Miguashaia*, *Gavinia*).
-Character 249 is linked to character 248.
+Character 249 is linked to Character 248.

 > - The coding of *Qujingodus* is ?.